pandawithcat/VoogaSalad/doc/USECASES.md

 ### Authoring Environment

-* **Adding an enemy that enters the map at a certain rate:** In the GUI, the user will be able to define when enemies enter the screen.
-If they define a certain enemy to enter the screen every 2 seconds, they will be able to type in that value.
+* **Adding an enemyConfig that enters the map at a certain rate:** In the GUI, the user will be able to define when enemies enter the screen.
+If they define a certain enemyConfig to enter the screen every 2 seconds, they will be able to type in that value.
 When this is sent to the backend, a new `EnemyConfig` (implements `EnemyConfigInterface`) object will be created.
 Then a `setEnteringRate(int ms)`, along with other setters, will be called so that the object will contain an instance variable of the value `5`.

 * **Add new tower types:** New tower types will be created by creating a new TowerConfig object, and setting the image, towertype, weaponConfig type, and name of the object.
 This new tower may only be available on certain terrain types.
 This towerconfig will then be packaged with the game xml object and used by the game player to display all of the tower options available to the user.